mdn/content/files/en-us/web/api/gpu/requestadapter/index.md

 ### Fallback adapters

 A fallback adapter generally has significant performance caveats in exchange for some combination of wider compatibility, more predictable behavior, or improved privacy.
+For example, some browsers may offer a software-based implementation of the API via a fallback adapter.
 A fallback adapter will not be available on every system.

 If you wish to prevent your apps from running on fallback adapters, you should check the {{domxref("GPUAdapter.isFallbackAdapter")}} attribute prior to requesting a {{domxref("GPUDevice")}}.